wxy20850606/wxy20850606.github.io/content/posts/2025/06/morning-routine.md

     relative: false
 ---

-Staying late at night is usually unproductive and unhealthy for me, so i've decided to wake up early in the morning.
+Staying late at night is usually unproductive and unhealthy for me, so I've decided to wake up early in the morning.

 # 4:30 - 5:00 AM: Preparing My Appearance